-The in situ pattern for the "tip" highlighted consistently peptidases, lipases and amylases next to exocrine progenitor markers (Figure 5b).
-Again tip genes were all found to be consistently upregulated in FVF+ when compared to FVF- compartment at all timepoints (Figure S4b).
-The Carboxypeptidase 1 (Cpa1) has very specific in situ pattern in acinar cells at the ceiling of the pancreas and shows steady expression during secondary transition.
-Zhou et al already showed that Cpa1 mRNA is detected at E9.5 with protein expression at E10.5 marking the multipotent progenitors (MPC).
-Similarity in the in situ expression pattern is obvious for the protease Chymotrypsinlike elastase family member 1 (Cela1), the Amylase 2a5 (Amy2a5), and the Ectodysplasin-A receptor-associated adapter protein (Edaradd) in the acinar compartment of the pancreas at E14.5.
-All of these genes show increased expression intensity towards the end of secondary transition.
-Interestingly, the Serpina family (1a, 1b, 1d, and 1e) is a syn-expression group that clusters together on chromosome 12 and is collectively downregulated towards the end of secondary transition, suggesting that these negative regulators of endopeptidases have a role in pancreas differentiation or morphogenesis.
-Indeed, null-mutants for the alpha1-antitrypsin (A1AT) Serpinala die prior to E8.5, indicating a critical role in regulation of in utero development (Wang et al., 2011).
+the secondary transition.
+Zhou et al. already showed that Cpa1 mRNA is detected at E9.5 with protein expression at E10.5 marking the multipotent progenitors (MPC).
+Similarity in the in situ expression pattern is obvious for the protease Chymotrypsin-like elastase family member 1 (Cela1), the Amylase 2a5 (Amy2a5), and the Ectodysplasin-A receptor-associated adapter protein (Edaradd) in the acinar compartment of the pancreas at E14.5.
+All of these genes show increased expression intensity towards the end of the secondary transition.
+Interestingly, the Serpina family (1a, 1b, 1d, and 1e) is a syn-expression group that clusters together on chromosome 12 and is collectively downregulated towards the end of the secondary transition, suggesting that these negative regulators of endopeptidases have a role in pancreas differentiation or morphogenesis.
+Indeed, null-mutants for the alpha1-antitrypsin (A1AT) Serpina1a die prior to E8.5, indicating a critical role in regulation of in utero development (Wang et al., 2011).

-The non-endodermal in situ pattern reflected a specific pattern in the mesenchyme around the pancreas epithelium (Figure 5c) and genes were all found to be consistently downregulated in $FVF^+$ when compared to $FVF^-$ compartment at all timepoints (Figure S4c).
+The non-endodermal in situ pattern reflected a specific pattern in the mesenchyme around the pancreas epithelium (Fig. 5c) and genes were all found to be consistently downregulated in FVF+ when compared to FVF- compartment at all timepoints (Fig. S4c).
 As a gene with strong temporal expression we found thrombospondin 2 (Thbs2) with an in situ expression in the surrounding mesenchyme of the pancreas.
 Thbs2 is a homotrimeric glycoprotein that mediates cell-to-cell and cell-to-matrix interactions and homozygous knock-out mutants die due to marked structural and functional abnormalities in a variety of connective tissues (Kyriakides et al., 1998).
-Additionally, Lumican (Lum) reflects a similar dynamic expression pattern in the non-endodermal compartment and knock-out mice have disorganized extracellular matrix (Chakravarti et al., 1998).
+Additionally, Lumican (Lum) reflects a similar dynamic expression pattern in the nonendodermal compartment and knock-out mice have disorganized extracellular matrix (Chakravarti et al., 1998).
 These data suggests that genes strongly regulated in the non-endoderm compartment are essential for ECM modulation and cell-cell and cell-matrix interactions.
-Interestingly insulin-like growth factor binding protein 4 (Igfbp4) and Igfbp5 show stable expression in the non-endodermal compartment.

-factor 1 (Igf1) is strongly upregulated at E14.5-15.5 (Figure 3c), suggesting activation of the Igf1 pathway to enhance growth and proliferation during the end of secondary transition.
+Interestingly insulin-like growth factor binding protein 4 (Igfbp4) and Igfbp5 show stable expression in the non-endodermal compartment verified by the in situ pattern.
+On the other hand, insulin-like growth factor 1 (Igf1) is strongly upregulated at E14.5-15.5 (Fig. 3c), suggesting activation of the Igf1 pathway to enhance growth and proliferation during the end of the secondary transition.

-Novel candidates shaping transcriptional landscape of secondary transition
+2.7.
+Novel candidates shaping transcriptional landscape of the secondary transition

 As a next step we examined factors, which were previously not annotated as functional genes in pancreas development or disease.
-The criteria for these factors comprised strong regulation during secondary transition (absolute fold change > 2 between $FVF^-$ and $FVF^+$ ) as well as a regional strong and specific pancreatic in situ expression pattern at E14.5 (Figure 6; Tables S2 and S3).
+The criteria for these factors comprised strong regulation during the secondary transition (absolute fold change >2 between FVF- and FVF+) as well as a regional strong and specific pancreatic in situ expression pattern at E14.5 (Fig. 6; Tables S2 and S3).